Neo23x0/Raccine/README.md

 - 0.6.0 - Additional checks for `bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures` and `bcdedit.exe /set {default} recoveryenabled no`
 - 0.7.0 - Additional checks for `powershell.exe` and `win32_shadowcopy` or a list of encoded commands
 - 0.7.1 - Improvements by @JohnLaTwC
-- 0.7.2 - Using abolsute paths in registry patches
+- 0.7.2 - Using absolute paths in registry patches
 - 0.8.0 - Creates a log file with all intercepted requests and actions performed `C:\ProgramData\Raccine_log.txt`
 - 0.9.0 - Logs to Windows Eventlog by @JohnLaTwC
 - 0.10.0 - Simulation mode only